oven-sh/bun/README.md

 bun add preact
 ```

-## Using Bun as a task runner
+## Using bun as a task runner

-Instead of waiting 170ms for your npm client to start for each task, you wait 6ms for Bun.
+Instead of waiting 170ms for your npm client to start for each task, you wait 6ms for bun.

 To use bun as a task runner, run `bun run` instead of `npm run`.